It’s time to talk milk makers. While mother nature has given us the goods, the right man-made breast pump keeps baby in steady supply.

 This fuss-free gem is compact enough to fit in your handbag and as quiet as a mouse.
 It features an ergonomic, easy-express handle, two-phase technology to maximise the flow of milk and a Comfort-Fit Breast Cushion for a secure seal.

 With 16 individual modes for suction and rhythm and a memory function, this rechargeable pump caters to the needs of all new mums.
 It comes with an ergonomic breast shield, LED display and a very handy shoulder strap.

-The quiet motor on this double electric pump makes it one of the most discreet electric pumps around.
+The quiet motor on this double electric pump makes it one of the most discreet around.
 It uses natural motion technology that mimics the way babies feed to encourage speedier milk flow.
 It comes with two 125ml bottles.

-This favourite manual pump comes equipped with an extra-soft cup for a comfy expression session.
+This manual pump comes equipped with an extra-soft cup for a comfy expression session.
 It features two-phase technology, an ergonomic handle and it’s compatible with the Chicco Well-Being Bottle.

 This article is curated by our Editors and includes affiliates and/or paid inclusions.
 See our Disclosure Policy.

-- How to clean your breast pump
+Read this: How to effectively clean a breast pump